on all orders over $99*

 Alright, so we're going to turn the machine off, and we'll buffer the newly-cut key.

 So that is the Silca Flash 008 key machine.
+There are many factors you should consider when buying a manual key machine so make sure you find the features that are most important to you.
 This machine's been out for a few years now, and I'd love to hear from you if you currently own this machine.
 Please, in the comments below, tell me how you have liked it.
 Thank you, guys, and we'll see you next time!